nichenshun/ROADMAP-2.0-LLM-Behavioral-Simulation-Pipeline/README.md

 "Average sleep duration (hours)": 4.24
 }

---Question: It has been 20 days since your transplant.
+--**Question:** It has been 20 days since your transplant.
 Will you complete today's mood survey?
---Explain: Give one reason to complete the survey and one reason not to; then state your final decision for today (Yes / No).
+--**Explain:** Give one reason to complete the survey and one reason not to; then state your final decision for today (Yes / No).
---Estimate: Report the probability that your decision is correct as a single number between 0 and 1 (e.g., 0.73).
+--**Estimate:** Report the probability that your decision is correct as a single number between 0 and 1 (e.g., 0.73).

 At the end, output a single JSON object with exactly these keys (no extra text): {"id": "P004", "day": 2, "reason_do": "", "reason_not": "", "decision": "<Yes|No>", "confidence": <float between 0 and 1>, "mood_score": <if decision is Yes, provide a number between 1-10; if No, use "missing">}
 ```